Clara Novello Davies: Death

-Clara Novello Davies married David Davies, a solicitor's clerk with the same surname as her own, on 31 October 1883.
+Clara Novello married David Davies, a solicitor's clerk, on 31 October 1883.
 Their son, David Ivor Davies, became better known as Ivor Novello, the actor, composer, dramatist and director.
 Their adopted daughter, who was born Maria Williams but took the name Marie Novello, was a concert pianist who died from throat cancer on 21 June 1928, aged 44.
 Clara Novello Davies was widowed in 1931, and died in London in 1943, aged 81.
 She was cremated at Golders Green Crematorium.

 The character "Madame Annie" in Rhys Davies' The Painted King (1954) is based on Clara Novello Davies.